-by Jason Wasserman MD PhD FRCPC
+by Jason Wasserman MD PhD FRCPC and Zuzanna Gorski MD

 High grade papillary urothelial carcinoma is a type of cancer that starts in a part of the body called the urinary tract.
 The urinary tract includes the bladder, ureters, urethra, and kidneys.
 Most tumours are found in the bladder.
 This type of cancer is described as “high grade” because the tumour cells are very different looking than the urothelial cells normally found in the urinary tract.

 High grade papillary urothelial carcinoma starts from specialized urothelial cells that cover the inside surface of the urinary tract and create a barrier called the urothelium.

 Symptoms of high grade papillary urothelial carcinoma include bloody urine (hematuria), pain when urinating (dysuria), and the need to urinate more frequently.

 Studies have shown that a wide variety of toxins, medications, and infections are associated with an increased risk of developing papillary urothelial carcinoma.
 Toxins that can cause this type of cancer include tobacco smoke, opium, benzidine-based dyes, aromatic amines, arsenic, and aristolochic acid produced by Aristolochia plants (which are commonly used in herbal medications).
 Chronic (long-term) inflammation in the bladder caused by infections such as the Schistosoma haematobium, prolonged indwelling catheter, and some medical treatments including radiation to the pelvis and chemotherapy with chlornaphazine or cyclophosphamide are associated with an increased risk of developing this type of cancer in the bladder.